colin-kiegel/rust-derive-builder/vision_doc.md

 # Vision
-`derive_builder` provides an ergonomic way to deal with construction of guaranteed-complete objects from a range of inputs:
+`derive_builder` provides an ergonomic and [idiomatic] way to deal with construction of guaranteed-complete objects from a range of inputs:

 * Statically-known values
 * Function arguments
 * Wire/file/database inputs

-The builder should be focused specifically on the assembly of inputs and validating the completeness of the parameter set; additional validation should be handled by a constructor function provided by the target type.
-That constructor function may be public or private, depending on whether or not the crate author wants to _require_ the use of the builder.
+A builder should produce only objects that uphold the invariants of the target type.
+This includes, but is not limited to, checks upheld by the type system.

 ## Documentation
 Authors should focus documentation efforts on the target type.